 Functional alcoholics might have co-occurring mental health issues, such as depression or anxiety.

-In many instances, a functional alcoholic will have a family member, often a spouse, cover for them when alcohol-related issues arise.
+Functional alcoholics will usually have a loved one cover for them.
+This typically happens when alcohol-related issues arise.
 For example, one’s spouse might call in sick when the functional alcoholic has a hangover.

-Functional alcoholics might also isolate themselves from other people in order to spend time alone drinking.
+Functional alcoholics might also isolate themselves from other people.
+They do this in order to spend time alone drinking.